Use this in Arrangement Calculator

 Floristry is not a get-rich-quick career.
 The entry-level pay is low, the work is physical, and the hours are long during peak periods.
 But it is genuinely creative, deeply satisfying when you see a customer's reaction to your work, and one of the few skilled trades you can enter with no prior experience or qualifications.

-If you are considering the leap, start by spending a day or two in a working florist's shop.
+If you are thinking about the leap, start by spending a day or two in a working florist's shop.
 Volunteer, do work experience, or take a short workshop.
 The reality of 6am market runs, cold water, and cleaning is very different from the Instagram version.
 If you still love it after that, you have found the right career.

 The British Florist Association is the main UK trade body and a good starting point for careers information, training providers, and industry events.